higan-emu/libco/doc/usage.md

 ```
 Return handle to current cothread.

 Always returns a valid handle, even when called from the main program thread.
+If you call `co_active()` from the main program thread, you will get a handle to a pseudo-coroutine which represents the CPU context of the default thread of execution.
+Passing this handle to a `co_switch(main_thread_handle)` will lead you back to the main function again, as if a `co_switch(other_thread)` just returns.

 ## co_derive
 ```c